Known limitations

 # Payload size

-The default limit for the payload size is around 100MB.
-This limit can be modified.
+Limitation: The default limit for the payload size is ~100MB.